 And it has the evidence to back it up, too.
 Consistent yoga practice has been shown to lower the heart rate, respiratory rate, blood pressure and cardiac output, as well as boost serotonin.
 This means it can help to ease depression and lower anxiety .
 These results are reflected in another study that looked at using yoga as a direct mental disorder treatment, whereby greater reductions in depressive symptoms were associated with a higher frequency of yoga sessions per week .
 As a result, yoga firmly takes its place as one of the best exercises for mental health.

-Let us know which exercise has benefited your mental health by tagging us via @bulk, we’d love to hear your inspiring stories.
-If you do experience problems with anxiety, depression or any other mental illness, contact your GP.
-You can also find help from experts at Mind.
+Let us know which exercise has benefited your mental health by tagging us via @bulk.
+We’d love to hear your inspiring stories and ideas.